 1. Tax planning

-Topland seeks to arrange its affairs in such a way as to ensure that it maximises all available claims and reliefs under UK tax legislation and in the manner in which the legislation was intended.
-Topland will continue to have a strong focus on compliance with all applicable tax legislation.
+Aligned with our policy of being compliant with both tax legislation and HMRC interpretation, the Topland Group will seek to arrange its affairs in such a way as to ensure that it maximises all available reliefs.
+Business activities and transactions are driven by commercial objectives and Topland will continue to have a strong focus on compliance with all applicable tax legislation.

 2. Relationships with HMRC